RedHatGov/ocp/README.md

 - ✅ Bastion host must be persistent (maintain `.cache` and `.history` directory)
 - ✅ Secure transfer method between hosts (SCP/rsync,blueray)
 - ✅ Use fully qualified hostnames
+- ✅ oc-mirror shells are supplied to ensure commands are documented and tracked in the user environment

 ### **✅ Host Requirements**